nothingrandom/browser-reset/README.md

 If you're using webpack to compile, you can use `@import '~browser-reset/reset.scss'`

-If you're using blendid you can use `@import 'browser-reset/reset.scss'`
+If you're using postcss you can use `postcss-import` then `@import 'browser-reset/reset.css'`

 If you're using a custom gulp / grunt task make sure your `includePath` for `node-sass` includes `node_modules`.
 Feel free to submit a issue if you have trouble setting this up.